of graduate employers say relevant experience is essential to getting a job with them

 - BUSINESS SUPPORT – Want to set up your own business?
 Get expert guidance and input from our Enterprise Hive team to make your start-up idea a reality

-University College Birmingham provides a range of support services for budding young entrepreneurs through our dedicated Enterprise Hive, while students on our business courses also have the opportunity to study in our cutting-edge Financial Trading Suite.
+University College Birmingham provides a range of support services for budding young entrepreneurs through our dedicated Enterprise Hive, while students on our business courses have the opportunity to study in our cutting-edge Financial Trading Suite.
+Our Digital Creative Studio also enables you to learn an array of skills for producing digital content including video and audio.

 If you want to set up your own business, visit our Enterprise Hive for a wide range of start-up support, including incubation space, tailored mentoring from industry experts and networking opportunities